Why Our Father In Heaven Put Our Temple In A “Time Out”

-It was one of those pretend cell phones (it even had a slide out keyboard!) that my three year old son slung across the room, narrowly missing my father’s head as it whizzed by.
-Despite the fact that it played annoying music and had no volume control, I had bought it the day before as the “pull-it-out-if-my-son-is-about-to-lose-it-on-the-plane” toy.
+Although it was only a pretend cell phone it came really close to hitting my father’s head after my three year old son slung across the room the day we arrived in Israel for our yearly Passover trip.
+It played annoying music and had no volume control, but I had bought it the day before we left as the “pull-it-out-if-my-son-is-about-to-lose-it-on-the-plane” toy.

-I reasoned that even the most annoying toy cell phone still sounds better than the sounds a small boy, who’s been trapped on ten hour plane ride to Israel, could make.
+I reasoned that even the most annoying toy cell phone still sounds better than a small boy who’s been trapped on a plane for ten hours.
 The toy was a hit with all my kids, actually, and they showed their enthusiasm by fighting over it.
-Perhaps he was jetlagged when the idea to throw it came into his head, but honestly, my son doesn’t need an excuse for thinking up crazy things. (“Mommy, can we crash our car and kill it?” asked my son as I picked him up from pre-school one afternoon last month.)
+Perhaps he was jetlagged when the idea to throw it came into his head, but honestly, my son doesn’t need an excuse for thinking up crazy things. (“Mommy, can we crash our car and kill it?” my son had asked one day when I picked him up from pre-school the month before.)

-As we walked through the Old City of Jerusalem later that day, I tried explaining to my younger daughter why we no longer have a Beis HaMikdash (Holy Temple), and the incident with my son came to mind.
+As we walked through the Old City of Jerusalem later that day, I tried explaining to my daughter why we no longer have a Beis HaMikdash (Holy Temple), and the incident with my son came to mind.
 “What happened when your brother mistreated that brand new toy?
 The toy that I searched and searched for and bought just for him, just to make him happy?”
-I asked my daughter.
+I asked.

 “He lost it,” she replied.

 “But why is there that other temple where the Beis HaMikdash used to be?
-Why did Hashem let someone else build there?” my daughter continued.
+Why did Hashem let someone else build there?” my daughter pressed.

 “Well,” I explained, “your brother was very upset when I took the toy away from him and nobody had it.
 But imagine how much more upset he would have been if I let you play with it, and all he could do was watch you enjoy it as he sat on the side having no fun.
 Perhaps, Hashem did the same thing to us in order to inspire us even more.”